10 Best Herbal Juices For Nail Fungus

 hypericum perforatum juice

-Hypericum perforatum, commonly known as St. John's wort, has been traditionally used for its antimicrobial and anti-inflammatory properties, which may make it a potential natural remedy for nail fungus.
+Hypericum perforatum, commonly known as St. John's wort, has been traditionally used for its potential antifungal properties, and some herbal formulations containing this plant may be used as a natural remedy for nail fungus.

 urtica dioica juice